yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/dialog.md

 2.`message_photo`

-Please note that you can only share photos with Message Dialog on iOS and Android.
+Please note that you can only message one photo with Message Dialog on iOS and Android.

 |Name|Type|Description|
 |----|----|-----------|